dvgis/dc-sdk/README.md

 [**🇨🇳 中文**](./README_zh.md) | [**🇬🇧English**](./README.md)

-> DC-SDK is a 2D and 3D integrated WebGis application framework based on the secondary development of Cesium.
-This framework optimizes the usage mode of Cesium and adds some additional functions, aiming to build WebGis applications for developers quickly.
+> DC-SDK is based on Cesium for secondary development of 2, 3D all-in-one WebGis application framework, the framework optimizes the use of Cesium and add some additional features, designed for developers to quickly build WebGis applications.

 ## Home